ZahraKiashemshaki/Diabetes-data-analyzing/README.md

 Conclusion

 This project successfully demonstrates the application of logistic regression to predict the probability of diabetes based on glucose levels and age.
-Through detailed data cleaning, manipulation, and handling of missing values using Pandas and NumPy, we prepared a robust dataset suitable for modeling.
+Through detailed data cleaning, manipulation, and handling of missing values using Pandas and NumPy, we prepared a robust dataset suitable for modeling..